Zero-cycles on varieties over a $\mathfrak{B}_s$-field: Kato homology groups

 The \textbf{Kato homology group} of $X$ (with coefficients in $\Z/l^r$) is defined to be the homology group

 of the above complex $KC_\bullet^{(n)}(X,\Z/l^r)$.
 In the case of $n=1$ and $X = \Spec(F)$, we have

 where $\Br(F)[l^r]$ denotes the $l^r$-torsion part of the Brauer group $\Br(F)$ of $F$.

-\begin{conj}[{\cite[Conj.~0.3]{Kat86}}] Let $X$ be a proper smooth connected scheme over a finite field $F$.
+\begin{conj}[{\cite[Conjecture~0.3]{Kat86}}] Let $X$ be a proper smooth connected scheme over a finite field $F$.
 Then, we have

 \end{conj} The above conjecture is known for the case $\dim(X)\le 2$ (\cite{Kat86}).
 For a higher dimensional scheme $X$, Jannsen and Saito (\cite[Theorem~0.3]{JS09}) proved the above conjecture under some assumptions on the resolutions of singularities.
 In particular, the isomorphism \eqref{eq:KH} holds for $j\le 4$ unconditionally.
+When $l\neq \ch(F)$, Kerz--Saito \cite{KS12} completely proved \autoref{conj:Kato}.

 Now we assume that the base field $F$ is a local field with finite residue field $k$.
 We assume that there exists a model $\sX$ of $X$ defined over the valuation ring $\cO_F$ of $F$ and its special fiber is denoted by $X_k$.